 Traditional Chinese Medicine suggestions for keeping balance during the winter time:

-(It's easier to get a "knotty back" in the winter time when we aren't doing as much outside activity, stretching is a great idea, you could join a local yoga class or just stretch at home while watching Netflix.)
+1. Keep back energy loose and flowing through stretching exercises AND freely expressing your feelings.
+It's easier to get a "knotty back" in the winter time when we aren't doing as much outside activity, stretching is a great idea, you could join a local yoga class or just stretch at home while watching Netflix.

 According to Traditional Chinese Medicine...